-The reality is everything is reset at the end of your (five year) term, and when your mortgage renews, it is (almost certainly) at a different interest rate, and therefore your amortization schedule will change too.
+The reality is everything is reset at the end of your (five-year) term, and when your mortgage renews, it is (almost certainly) at a different interest rate, and therefore your amortization schedule will change too.

 As time goes by, your financial circumstances change, and you may well move into a different home.
-You will always have choices how to structure your amortization, your payment, and the term of your mortgage as your needs evolve.
+You will always have choices on how to structure your amortization, your payment, and the term of your mortgage as your needs evolve.

 We use these terms every day and tend to forget that our industry jargon can be intimidating and confusing for people – especially first time home buyers.
 We encourage you to do some research to educate yourself.

 However, just as it is not wise to treat your sickness based on what you read at WebMD, it may not be smart to go it alone for your first mortgage.
 Find mortgage specialists who have the time and patience to hold your hands and answer any and all questions.

 - Mortgages 101 — What You Need to Know Before Applying For a Mortgage

 - What Type of Mortgage Is Right For You?

 - ASKROSS Decodes Mortgage Lingo: Loan to Value and Hi-Ratio

 - Choosing a mortgage that is right for you